MRS. MICHELLE HOERETH - PRESIDENT

 Michelle resides in Flossmoor with her husband and four sons.

-MR. STEPHEN PAREDES - VICE PRESIDENT
+CAROLYN GRIGGS - VICE PRESIDENT

 Dr. Carolyn Griggs is an Associate Professor and Department Chair of the Department of Teaching, Learning, & Diversity at Concordia University Chicago.
 In this position, she is responsible for and provides oversight for the following programs: English as a Second Language (ESL), Teachers of English to Speakers of Other Languages (TESOL), Special Education, Curriculum and Instruction, Differentiated Instruction, Teaching and Learning, and Urban Schooling.
 There are approximately 850 students, 11 full-time faculty, and over 100 adjunct faculty in her department.
 She has been in higher education for 14 years.